nikhilbachani/Assignment/README.md

 - **Invoice Management**: View and manage visit invoices.
 - **Provider-Specific View**: Providers can view their scheduled visits.
 - **Reusable Components**: Components like the visits table are reusable across views.
+- **Bulk Import Patients**: A background service for bulk importing patients from a CSV file.

 ---